unioslo/evalg-frontend/README.md

 Run the commands `flask db downgrade` and `flask db upgrade` on beforehand if you would like to clean before populating.

+#### Example data definitions
+In evalg/fixtures, there are located a series of JSON files.
+These files define the example data.
+These files must be mentioned in an appropriate order in evalg/fixtures/populate_tables.py.

+See also https://pypi.python.org/pypi/Flask-Fixtures for more details.

 ### Alembic migration scripts
 Alembic is used to upgrade the database on changes of the data model.
 Migration data resides in the folder `evalg/migrations`, and can be generated with the